vilmarsitiodigital/gobarber-api/README.md

 $ git checkout -b my-feature

 # Make the commit with your changes
-$ git commit -m 'feature: My new feature'
+$ git commit -m 'Feature: My new feature'

 # Send the code to your remote branch
 $ git push origin my-feature